 HEAVY METAL: THE MOVIE (1981)

-Thanks to Mrs. Featherstone and Mrs. Olsen and the other helpful, encouraging and indomitable staff of George Mackie Library in Delta, BC, Ms. Bonner, the Teacher Librarian at Hellings Elementary school, and the equally indomitable and long suffering Mr. Murphy, Librarian extraordinaire at the one-time Delview Junior Secondary School in Delta, BC.
-Thanks also to the equally longer suffering and sympathetic staff at the Guildford, Ocean Park and White Rock branches of the Fraser Valley Regional Library system; the Kwantlen College, University of British Columbia and Vancouver Community College libraries; the Brighton Public Library and the Streetsville branch of the Mississauga Public Library; Mr. Gregory Dettweiler, Music Master extraordinaire; and my fellow Library Technicians in the Secondary Schools of the Peel District School Board, particularly the lion hearted and indomitable Mr. Brian Gillam, LibTech extraordinaire.
+Thanks to Mrs. Featherstone and Mrs. Olsen and the other helpful, encouraging and indomitable staff of George Mackie Library in Delta, BC; Ms. Bonner, the Teacher Librarian at Hellings Elementary school; the equally indomitable and long suffering Mr. Murphy, Librarian extraordinaire at the one-time Delview Junior Secondary School in Delta, BC; my fellow Library Technicians in the Secondary Schools of the Peel District School Board; and to Maestro Gregory Dettweiler.
+Thanks also to the equally longer suffering and sympathetic staff of the Huron Heights Secondary School and North Delta Secondary School Libraries, and of the Guildford, Ocean Park and White Rock branches of the Fraser Valley Regional Library system; the Kwantlen College, University of British Columbia and Vancouver Community College libraries; and the Brighton Public Library.

 Taking a closer look at film, I soon came to the conclusion that a war had erupted between film art for art’s sake artists like David Cronenberg and David Lynch and film art for money’s sake artists like Steven Spielberg.
 An implicit allegorical film war that left George Lucas and his highly successful STAR WARS films stuck somewhere in the middle, as Lucas implicitly blasted Spielberg and his insidious desire to break free from the more pure film artists of New Hollywood and create a blockbuster lusting Empire with a highly creative and innovative film trilogy that nonetheless had all sorts of blockbuster attributes and effects and was also a blockbuster hit at the box office.
 This implicit battle between film artists and film merchants became certain after the fatal helicopter crash that killed Renee Chen, Myca Le and Vic Morrow around 2:20 am in the morning of July 23, 1982 on the John Landis set of the allegorical Landis, Spielberg, Joe Dante and George Miller film, TWILIGHT ZONE: THE MOVIE (1983).
 For the horrific and deadly TZ disaster confirmed the worst fears of the film artists that the film merchants and the studios that backed them had become so obsessed with money that they no longer cared how many people they killed in order to feed their insatiable lust for blockbuster profits.
 Thus, the film artists rose up in righteous fury like avenging cinematic angels and roasted the main figures responsible for the TZ disaster and the rise of a new age of blockbuster film like Landis, Spielberg-the director who had organized TWILIGHT ZONE: THE MOVIE-George Folsey jr.-the producer of the Landis episode of TWILIGHT ZONE: THE MOVIE-and Kathleen Kennedy and Frank Marshall, the lovers who produced TWILIGHT ZONE: THE MOVIE in a massive and allegorical Zone War on the big and small screens and in print.

 As Lucas made the fateful decision to reach out and help his friends Kennedy, Marshall and Spielberg after the TZ disaster and had them work on films with him, film artists and audiences also turned their outraged and righteous fury on him.
 This book looks at the life, times and allegorical film and telefilm art of Lucas and does its best to decipher that film and telefilm art in order to better understand his film art before the TZ disaster, his role in the dread allegorical Zone Wars, and his response to the fury directed at him after 1982.
 Far from being an unusual way to approach the film art of Lucas or other film artists, studying and deciphering their underlying allegorical nature is really the only way to truly understand film art.
 For Lucas has said since 1977 that Han Solo symbolized Francis Coppola and Luke Skywalker himself, implying that their victory over the Evil Empire in the Classic Trilogy symbolized and meant something definite.
 Of course, if the Classic Trilogy meant something, the Indy Trilogy and the Tragic Trilogy must also mean something, as well as all of the other allegorical film art Lucas directed or produced before, in between and after his three major allegorical film trilogies.
 As David Cronenberg, Stephen King, David Lynch and Steven Spielberg have also insisted that THE BROOD (1979), Misery (1990), MULHOLLAND DRIVE (2001) and CLOSE ENCOUNTERS OF THE THIRD KIND (1977), are also allegories, the implication is also that all of their work before and after these creations are allegorical, as well.
-Since Cronenberg, King, Lucas, Lynch and Spielberg have had such an enormous impact on the world of fiction and film art since the Seventies, the implication is that the films and novels that other artists create to reply to them must be allegorical, as well.
+Since Cronenberg, King, Lucas, Lynch and Spielberg have had such an enormous impact on the world of fiction and film art since the Seventies, the implication is that the films and novels that other artists must be allegorical, as well.
+Indeed, they must be, given that Cronenberg, King, Lucas, Lynch and Spielberg reply to the other fiction and film artists in their work.
 This book attempts to advance the study of cineotics and semiotics by working out the true meaning of fiction and film in order to achieve a greater understanding of both warfare in allegorical art and the art of allegorical war.